-An aliquot (e.g., one-liter) of a sample is spiked with surrogates and serially extracted with methylene chloride using a separatory funnel.
-The extract is subsequently dried and concentrated to one milliliter (mL).
-The final extract is spiked with an internal standard mixture and subsequently analyzed by GC/MS. Target analytes are identified by comparing the measured mass spectra and retention times with those obtained from calibration standards acquired under the same operating conditions used for the samples.
+Approximately 30 grams (g) of a soil/sediment sample are extracted with 140 mL of 1:1 methylene chloride/acetone mix in a Soxtherm extractor.
+The extract is concentrated to one milliliter (mL), spiked with an internal standard mixture and subsequently analyzed by GC/MS. Target analytes are identified by comparing the measured mass spectra and retention times with those obtained from calibration standards acquired under the same operating conditions used for the samples.
 Quantitation of each identified target analyte is calculated based on the internal standard method.
 Table 2, Appendix A lists the characteristic ions of each target analyte and Table 3, Appendix A lists the internal standards with the corresponding target analytes assigned for quantitation.